Jonathon Reuben

 Jonathon Reuben (born 10 March 1993) is an Australian professional rugby league footballer who plays as a er, currently for the Wynnum-Manly Seagulls in the Queensland Cup.

-After a storied Queensland Cup career, Reuben made his professional debut for the St. George Illawarra Dragons in the NRL at the age of 29 years and 92 days becoming the oldest debutant in the modern era.
+After a storied Queensland Cup career, Reuben made his professional debut for the St. George Illawarra Dragons in the NRL at the age of 29 years and 92 days becoming the oldest debutante in the modern era.

 Background

 Reuben was a Norths Devils junior.
 Outside of Rugby League, he works as an Operations Manager for Clontarf.

 Playing career

 2011 - 2021

 Reuben started his career as a junior in North Queensland, playing for the likes of Townsville Centrals.
 He spent three seasons with the Canberra Raiders developmental side scoring 44 times in 46 appearances, finishing the 2013 season as the leading try-scorer in the National Youth Competition and earning Team of the Year honours.
 Reuben spent an additional year with the Sydney Roosters development squad, but was unable to make the first-grade rotation.
 He returned home to Townsville in 2015 to join the Townsville Blackhawks in their inaugural season.

 During Round 11 of 2017, Reuben scored 4 tries against the CQ Capras at Jack Manski Oval to equal the club record for most tries in a single match.

-Reuben would total 70 tries in 68 appearances for the Blackhawks across 2015-2018, before stints with Sunshine Coast in 2019, and then Redcliffe in 2020.
+Reuben would total 70 tries in 68 appearances for the Blackhawks across 2015–2018, before stints with Sunshine Coast in 2019, and then Redcliffe in 2020.
 Reuben was awarded the Queensland Cup Winger of the year in 2021 in his first stint with Norths Devils as they won a premiership.

 Ahead of the 2022 season, Reuben was gearing up for a return with Norths and had even secured a local job.
 The weekend before starting, he received a call from his manager that he had been offered a deal with the St. George Illawarra Dragons on a developmental contract for the 2022 season.

 Prior to his professional Debut, Reuben had scored 107 tries in 106 appearances throughout his seven-year career through the Queensland Cup competition.